qubeio/hypr-gnome/README.md

 ## Misc

 I recommend to add also [Focus Changer](https://github.com/martinhjartmyr/gnome-shell-extension-focus-changer) as an extension to make navigating between windows super easy.
 With Foocus Changer you can set keybindings (e.g. "Alt" + "Arrow-Keys") to change the selected / active window on a given workspace.
-Once selected you can now (with Simple Tiling) swap the selected window with an yother window on your workspace (e.g. "Super" + "Arrow-Key").
+Once selected you can now (with Simple Tiling) swap the selected window with any other window on your workspace (e.g. "Super" + "Arrow-Key").
 Its super handy and really simple.

 ## License